La-Nique/Syllabus/README.md

 ## Discussion and Q&A

 This term we will be using Piazza for class discussion.
-The system is highly catered to getting you help fast and efficiently from classmates, the TA, and myself.
-Rather than emailing questions to the teaching staff, I encourage you to post your questions on Piazza.
+The system is highly catered to getting you help fast and efficiently from classmates and myself.
+Rather than emailing questions to me, I encourage you to post your questions on Piazza.
 If you have any problems or feedback for the developers, email team@piazza.com.

 Find our class page at: http://piazza.com/hunter.cuny/spring2017/csci40500/home

 ## Email

 Emails to the instructor must be via a CUNY email addresses for FERPA reasons.
 Please post all class-related discussion on Piazza.
+Also, please ensure that your *correct* email address is entered into the CUNY Blackboard.

 ## Special Needs